 Investing in our securities involves a high degree of risk.
-You should carefully consider the risks and uncertainties described below together with all of the other information contained in this Annual Report, including our consolidated financial statements and the related notes, before deciding to invest in our securities.
+You should carefully consider the risks and uncertainties described below together with all of the other information contained in this prospectus, including our consolidated financial statements and the related notes, before deciding to invest in our securities.
 The risks and uncertainties described below and in the documents incorporated by reference herein are not the only ones we face.
 Additional risks and uncertainties that we are unaware of, or that we currently believe are not material, may also become important factors that affect us.
-If any of the following risks actually occurs, our business, financial condition, results of operations and prospects could be materially and adversely affected, and the trading price of our common stock could decline.
+If any of the following risks actually occurs, our business, financial condition, results of operations and prospects could be materially and adversely affected, the trading price of our common stock could decline and you could lose all or part of your investment.